lenz99/incubate/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-In survival analysis, one sometimes encounters situations where events only start to occur after a certain delay since entry time and this delay varies for different treatments or groups.
+In survival analysis, events sometimes only start to occur after a certain delay since entry time and this delay period might vary for different treatments or groups.
 While parametric delay models, like the three-parameter Weibull distribution, might adequately describe this process the estimation of delay via standard maximum likelihood is severely biased in small samples.
-The R-package `incubate` employs an alternative estimation method called *maximum product of spacings estimation (MPSE)* to estimate delay and other parameters in a one or two group setting.
-Building on MPSE, `incubate` can
+The R-package `incubate` employs an alternative estimation method called *maximum product of spacings estimation (MPSE)* to estimate and test delay and other parameters in a one or two group setting.
+Concretely, building on MPSE, `incubate` can

+1.  fit parameter estimates where certain parameters can be constrained to be shared between both groups
-1.  calculate bootstrap confidence intervals for these model parameters *and*
+2.  calculate bootstrap confidence intervals for these model parameters *and*
-2.  compare the survival experience of two groups within this statistical model with respect to model parameters.
+3.  compare the survival experience of two groups within this statistical model with respect to model parameters.

 ## Example